Nxele/PinYourAddressOnTheMap/README.md

 will move to the point as user clicks.
 Popup the address description when user pins a point on the map.

+### First you need to create an account on https://developer.huawei.com so you can use Huawei mobile services

+Step one register here https://developer.huawei.com